Fit as a Mama Bear

 • 1 cup Regular rolled oats Gluten-free if needed

-• ½ cup Halved pecans Generous half cup
+• ½ cup Halved or chopped pecans Generous half cup

 • ½ cup Large coconut flakes